lachlanc/py-ardx/public/content/introduction.md

 <a id="running"></a>
 ### Running a PyMata program

-The PyMata module can be installed on python3  with `pip3 install pymata-aio ` already been installed when you installed this guide, so any code examples you create within the node-ardx directory will run.
+The PyMata module can be installed on python3  with `pip3 install pymata-aio` already been installed when you installed this guide, so any code examples you create within the node-ardx directory will run.

 Run code examples from the terminal e.g.

-`python3  code/CIRC01-code-led-a-strobe.js`
+`python3  code/CIRC01-code-led.py`

 ## License

-The source code is available from https://github.com/AnnaGerber/node-ardx
+The source code is available from https://github.com/lachlanc/py-ardx

 This work is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License